mietek/halcyon-website/pages/reference/index.md

 > Type:                | version
 > Command-line option: | `--ghc-version=…`

-Default version of GHC to install or restore in the GHC layer.
+Default version of GHC to install or restore in the GHC directory.

 Used when installing an application with no constraints specified, or when installing GHC and Cabal only.